agileobjects/AgileObjects.Functions.PostBlogComment/README.md

 | 200    | Comment posted successfully. |
 | 500    | Something unexpected went wrong. |
 | 400    | A piece of required information was either missing, or invalid.
 A collection of new-line-separated error messages is returned to say what. |

+A successful posting creates a pull request in the configured GitHub repository with the comment in [a YAML file](https://en.wikipedia.org/wiki/YAML).
+Completing the pull request commits the comment's file to the repositories `_data` folder, adding it to the collection of comments belonging to the relevant blog.